Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Buffer Overflow can be avoided by the use of ASLR (Address Space Layout Randomization) in most OSes.
 ASLR is a technique to use random addresses for the stack, library code, heap and program code during execution.
 This makes it much harder for an attacker to guess the address of the next instruction.

+Buffer overflows can easily be detected using static code analysis tools (like Sonar).

 #### SQL injection